 Teaching transfers knowledge.
 Mentoring develops the whole person through a sustained, individualized relationship built on trust.

 Independent study mentorship differs from course-based advising in one fundamental way: the student drives the inquiry.
 Faculty guide rather than direct.
-This shift demands more from mentors, who must balance structure with flexibility and know when to step back.
+This demands more from mentors, who must balance structure with flexibility and know when to step back.

 Establishing the Foundation: Scope, Goals, and Feasibility

-Assessing Feasibility
+Assessing feasibility

 Not every good idea makes a viable project.
 Faculty evaluate practical constraints: lab access, data availability, equipment needs, IRB approval timelines.
 They consider the student's concurrent course load and outside commitments.
-A student taking 18 credits while working part-time cannot manage the same project as one with fewer obligations.

-Planning for Setbacks
+Planning for setbacks

 Nobel laureate Robert Lefkowitz advises faculty to teach students to build around problems, not techniques.
 When students anchor their work to a question rather than a method, pivots become learning opportunities rather than failures.
-Discussing contingency plans and alternative approaches at the outset reduces panic when things go sideways.

 Structuring the Relationship

 Many institutions require formal learning contracts for independent study.
 These documents should specify hours per week, meeting frequency, assignments, due dates, and evaluation criteria.
-The process of creating this agreement forces both parties to articulate expectations.
+Written agreements protect everyone.
+Students know what they must deliver.
+Faculty know what they have committed to provide.

-Meeting Cadence
+Meeting cadence

 Students should arrive at meetings prepared.
 Requiring a brief written update or specific questions prevents sessions from drifting into unfocused conversation.

-Building the Timeline
+Building the timeline

 Faculty and students should co-create a project timeline with interim milestones.
 Break large deliverables into smaller components with specific due dates.
 A thesis due in May needs checkpoints in January, February, March, and April.
 Build buffer time for the inevitable setbacks.